A Fact Which Occurred in America

 a laminated Dawe reproduction subtitled A fact

-: a black man wrestling a buffalo
+which occurred in America: a black man wrestling a buffalo

 to the ground.
 The ground becomes his grave, I am the buffalo.